NBISweden/teaching_literature_club/docs/faq.md

 ## How do I know when meetings are?

-The schedule above shows when the meetings are :-)
+The schedule [at the main page](README.md) shows when the meetings are.

 ## How do I know which paper or book chapter will be discussed?

 Papers will be scheduled ahead of time, ideally at least one month in advance.

+The paper presenter, however, is perfectly excused from meeting this ideal: work comes first.

 ## Why is there no emaillist?